 \section{Abstract}

 Two-dimensional electronic spectroscopy (2DES) has high spectral resolution and is a useful tool for studying atom dynamics.
-In this paper, we apply the electromagnetically induced transparency (EIT) technique to 2DES in a three-level atom, and find out that the number of peaks (troughs) will become more due to the introduction of EIT.
-Also, the height of the peaks (the depth of troughs) will change from constant to a damped oscillation.
+In this paper, we show a smallest unit of electromagnetically induced transparency (EIT) for 2DES, that is, a three-level system.
+It is found that the original main peak is split into four small ones due to the introduction of the EIT.
+It suggests that the homogeneous broadening of 2DES can be effectively reduced by the EIT.
+Moreover, in sharp contrast to a constant height, the height of the peaks will manifest a damped oscillation with respect to the population time.
+It seems that the quantum-beat phenomenon appears.
 These findings may help us obtain more information about the dynamics of excited states.